mvysny/mvysny.github.io/_posts/2021-4-16-vaadin-error-handling.md

 Triggered when the server failed to produce a view because of an exception.
 This is akin to performing HTTP GET and receiving an HTTP 500 Internal Server Error page.

-This handling is triggerd when the Route class fails to initialize: for example an exception is thrown in the View class constructor, or Spring/CDI/JavaEE failed to inject beans into the view.
+This handling is triggered when the Route class fails to initialize: for example an exception is thrown in the View class constructor, or Spring/CDI/JavaEE failed to inject beans into the view.

 By default, the `InternalServerError` Java class is rendered, which shows the exception stacktrace.